Uncategorized

 1. Days Needed for your Disney experience

-The number one difference between Walt Disney World and Disneyland is simply the amount of time needed to do everything.
-Here’s a fact: You can spend a long weekend at The Disneyland Resort and literally do everything.
-That’s not saying there isn’t a lot to do, but there isn’t so much that it can’t all be conquered in 4 days.
-In fact, a trip to The Disneyland Resort is the perfect quick getaway if you need to soothe your Disney crave.
-Walt Disney World requires weeks, longer even to experience all it has to offer.
-It’s been said, you could spend a month at Walt Disney World and still not do everything.
+In fact, a trip to The Disneyland Resort is the perfect quick getaway if you need to soothe your Disney cravings.
+Walt Disney World requires weeks, longer even, to experience all it offers.
+It’s been said you could spend a month at Walt Disney World and still not do everything.